 Setting it all up

 The Peloton Guide is pretty easy to set up.
 But before you even plug it in, you’ll want to set up your space.
 You don’t just need room to work out.
 (I use a yoga mat to ensure I have the floor space to do floor work, and headroom above to jump.)
-You must also ensure that your area is big enough for the camera to capture you as you move around–4.5 x 6 feet of unobstructed views for the camera.
+You must also ensure that your area is big enough for the camera to capture you as you move around–4.5 by 6 feet of unobstructed views for the camera.

 Of course, you will also need a TV to view the classes and yourself.